mpromonet/v4l2rtspserver/README.md

  * using Firefox installing [Native HLS addons](https://addons.mozilla.org/en-US/firefox/addon/native_hls_playback)
  * using Chrome installing [Native HLS playback](https://chrome.google.com/webstore/detail/native-hls-playback/emnphkkblegpebimobpbekeedfgemhof)

-There is also a small HTML page that use hls.js and dash.js, but dash still not work because player doesnot support MP2T format.
+There is also a small HTML page that use hls.js.

 Using Docker image
 ===============